THE MIND-BODY PROBLEM

 - First of all, this particular interpretation of quantum physics is not the only possible interpretation.
-Bohm for example devised a system that is compatible with experimental results and yet does not necessitate an observer to make matter real.
+For example, theoretical physicist, David Bohm, who departed from the mainstream interpretation of quantum phenomena, devised a system that is compatible with experimental results and yet does not necessitate an observer to make matter real.